OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ## General usage

-These scripts utilizes Hardhat tasks.
-The command "`yarn run deploy --`" is an alias for "`yarn hardhat --config defender.hh.config.js`", either one can be used, but this guide will use `yarn run deploy --` from this point on.
+These scripts use Hardhat tasks.
+The command "`yarn run deploy --`" is an alias for "`yarn hardhat --config defender.hh.config.js`".
+Either command can be used, but this guide will use `yarn run deploy --` from this point on.

 Usage: `yarn run deploy -- <task> <arguments>`